Computer Science (COMP) 667

-Multiagent Systems (Revision 3)
+Multiagent Systems (Revision 4)

-Delivery Mode: Grouped Study Online
+Delivery Mode: Individualized Study

 Area of Study: IS

-Prerequisite: COMP 501 or COMP 504 or equivalent; students who are concerned about not meeting the prerequisite for this course are encouraged to contact the course coordinator before registering.
+Prerequisite:This course is written for a graduate or advanced undergraduate student.
+The student should be comfortable with mathematical notation and basic computer algorithms (e.g., COMP272 or COMP504).
+Students who are concerned about not meeting the prerequisite for this course are encouraged to contact the course coordinator before registering.

 Faculty: Faculty of Science and Technology

 Multiagent systems (MAS) can be defined as loosely coupled networks of problem solvers that interact to solve problems that are beyond the individual capabilities or knowledge of each problem solver.
 These problem solvers, often called agents, are autonomous and can be heterogeneous in nature.

 Research and development in MAS is concerned with the study and construction of a collection of autonomous agents that interact with each other and their environments.
 The study of such systems goes beyond the study of individual intelligence in its consideration of problem solving with social components.

 COMP 667 introduces students to the main topics in the theory and practice of MAS, currently one of the most important and rapidly expanding areas of computer science, having emerged from the study of distributed artificial intelligence (DAI).
 Multiagent systems have been used as an important means with which to address the development of large and complex information systems (IS) and decision support systems (DSS).